 Expert in design for the life science industry, architecture and planning professional Gwen Majewski’s work ranges from new research campus developments to the conversion of existing buildings to life science facilities.
 Adept at design and project management, Gwen has over a decade of experience dedicated to creating highly responsive designs and working as a direct liaison with clients, project consultants, and construction managers.
 She actively helps to guide the team through all phases of design and construction.
 Gwen’s most recent life science work includes the Seaport Science Center at Boston’s 601 Congress.

-José Polanco is an Architectural Designer and Lab Planner at CBT with extensive experience with life sciences, lab, mixed-use, and academic projects.
+José Polanco is an Architectural Designer for laboratory and life science projects at CBT with extensive experience creating future-forward scientific research and discovery environments, mixed-use, and academic projects.
 José has an analytical approach to design and his solicitous consideration of program, stakeholder, and regulatory requirements throughout the creative process produce inspiring and pragmatic design solutions.